vickyzhang7/Real-or-Fake-Facts/README.md

 This project is a full-stack web development endeavor with the goal of creating a user-friendly news-sharing platform.
 Users are able to post news and news links, and then evaluate content based on its appeal through voting.
 The project encompasses both front-end and back-end technologies, along with the implementation of various features.

-**Key Highlights**:

-1. **Front-End Proficiency**: In the realm of front-end development, the project prominently showcases the application of the React library.
-This includes the use of React Hooks such as useState and useEffect to craft interactive user interfaces.
-Through React, we have successfully realized dynamic user interfaces, enabling users to effortlessly post news and cast their votes.

-2. **Back-End Data Management**: The project harnesses the Supabase technology stack to create and maintain databases and APIs.
-This ensures the reliable storage and secure retrieval of data, providing essential data support to the front end.
-Proficiency in back-end data management enables efficient storage and retrieval of news data, delivering a high-quality user experience.

-3. **Rich Functionality**: The project encompasses a variety of functionalities, including the "voting functionality."
-Users can vote on news items, marking them as interesting, mind-blowing, or false, thereby enhancing user engagement and content evaluation.
-Additionally, data validation is implemented to ensure the accuracy and credibility of user-provided data, ultimately enhancing data quality and reliability.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 **Major frameworks and libraries**:

 * [![JavaScript][JavaScript-icon]][JavaScript-url]